 - Preceden darkens the colors to make them appear better on the default white background, but you can easily customize the event colors or the timeline's theme after the import.

-- Preceden doesn't support all of the same features that Timeglider had like the concept of importance.
-For that reason, the timeline in Preceden won't look exactly the same as it did in Timeglider.
+- Preceden doesn't support all of the same features as Timeglider like the concept of importance.
+For that reason, the timeline in Preceden will not look exactly the same as it did in Timeglider.

 - It's not possible to import the images from your Timeglider timeline into your new Preceden timeline.
 To do that, you'll need to re-add the images to the events in Preceden after you've imported the CSV.